capac/Compact-Awesome-CV/README.md

 xelatex {your-cv}.tex
 ```

-Or using docker:
+Or using Docker:

 ```bash
 docker run --rm --user $(id -u):$(id -g) -i -w "/doc" -v "$PWD":/doc thomasweise/texlive make
 ```

-In either case, this should result in the creation of ``{your-cv}.pdf``
+In both case, this will result in the creation of ``{your-cv}.pdf``

 ## Credits

 [**LaTeX**](https://www.latex-project.org) is a fantastic typesetting program that a lot of people use these days, especially the math and computer science people in academia.

-[**LaTeX FontAwesome**](https://github.com/furl/latex-fontawesome) is bindings for FontAwesome icons to be used in XeLaTeX.
+[**LaTeX FontAwesome**](https://github.com/furl/latex-fontawesome) is the bindings package for FontAwesome icons used in XeLaTeX.

-[**Roboto**](https://github.com/google/roboto) is the default font on Android and ChromeOS, and the recommended font for Google’s visual language, Material Design.
+[**Roboto**](https://github.com/google/roboto) is the default font set on Android and ChromeOS, and the recommended font for Google’s visual language, Material Design.

 [**Source Sans Pro**](https://github.com/adobe-fonts/source-sans-pro) is a set of OpenType fonts that have been designed to work well in user interface (UI) environments.